Early Childhood Programs

 Frequently Asked Questions

-A. You may apply to a Chicago: Ready to Learn! program in person at an authorized application site or an authorized application event.
-For a list of these events, please call 312-229-1690.
-Paper applications will be available at the application sites or can be downloaded beforehand.
-Please note that income, residency, and proof of birth documents are required for all application submissions.
+A. You may apply to a Chicago: Ready to Learn! program in person, at an authorized application site or at an authorized application event.
+For a list of these events, please call the CRTL Hotline (312) 229-1690.
+Paper applications will be available at the application sites or can be downloaded.
+Please note that income, address, and proof of birth documents are required for all application submissions except for students in temporary living situations.

-A. Each year, all students are given equal opportunity to apply for seats at the upcoming grade level to which they are entering.
-Students who were placed on a waitlist for the 2013-2014 School Year must re-apply for entrance into a Chicago: Ready to Learn! program for 2014-2015.
-If your child is on a waitlist for this current school year, and you would like to find out more information about this or to check the status of availability for schools this year, contact 773-553-2010.
+A. Yes, children placed on a waitlist must re-apply.
+Each year, all students are given equal opportunity to apply for seats at the upcoming grade level to which they are entering.
+Students who were placed on a waitlist for the 2014-2015 School Year must re-apply for entrance into a Chicago: Ready to Learn! program for 2015-2016.
+If your child is on a waitlist for this current school year, and you would like to find out more information about this or to check the status of availability for schools this year, contact (773) 553-2010.

 A. No, only the child's legal guardian can complete an application on his/her behalf.
 This requirement is only waived for students living in temporary living situations.